 There are some items that you can live without and there are some necessities in live.
 Items like rent, electricity, phone, and groceries are at the front of my pile.
 I ordered my bills in the order that I have to pay them during the month.
 All of the bills due at the beginning of the month are towards the front and then as the month goes on they are farther back in my pile.
 After bills are monthly funds like holidays, clothing, electronics, and other such expenses.

-If I make really good money in a month, all of my envelopes get filled.
-Wherever I am at on the 21st of the month is were I stop filling, because at that point it is time to focus on paying rent again.
+If I make really good money in a month, all of my envelopes get filled within just a few weeks.
+Where ever I am at on the 21st of the month is where I stop filling, because at that point it is time to focus on paying rent again.
 This is going to be a test of your priorities.
 Also, as you go you will find that some “funds” envelopes are not getting spent and probably won’t.
 It is okay to move money around if you feel like you estimated too much for the fund in the beginning.

 6) Fill them in order and cross them off your list